OpenVPN puts subnet on lo0 on FreeBSD 11, breaks in certain cases

 push "dhcp-option WINS 10.10.111.1"

-#6 Updated by Jim Pingle 4 months ago
+#6 Updated by Jim Pingle about 4 years ago

 - Subject changed from OpenVPN "ifconfig-push" drop all traffic on client to OpenVPN puts subnet on lo0 on FreeBSD 11, breaks in certain cases